ucberkeley/savio-training-intro-2017/intro.md

 python
 # import numpy as np
 ```

+Note that once Savio switches to the SL7 operating system circa December, all Python and R packages will be directly available as soon as either the Python or R module is loaded.

 Similarly, we can see that linear algebra, FFT, and HDF5/NetCDF software is available only after loading either the intel or gcc modules.